MicrosoftDocs/bingmaps-docs/BingMaps/coverage/geographic-coverage.md

 - **Basic** - Geocoding support is limited and primarily only accurate to the city level.
 If an address is valid, Bing Maps attempts to resolve it, but a result is not guaranteed.

 > [!NOTE]
-> The ability to geocode in a country is dependent upon the road data coverage and the geocoding precision of the geocoding service.
+> The ability to geocode in a country/region is dependent upon the road data coverage and the geocoding precision of the geocoding service.
 For example, a country/region may have 'Address' geocoding precision, but if there is 'Fair' road data coverage, you can only geocode addresses on the available streets and roads.
 Typically, geocoding precision also applies to reverse-geocoding.

 ## Country/Region Coverage Table